HeroicEric/orbitjs-site/src/v0.15/guide/modeling-data.md

 necessary to correlate locally generated IDs with remotely generated IDs, or "keys".
 Like `id`, keys uniquely identify a record of a particular model type.

+^^ I'm not sure what the "or keys" part of this means

 Keys currently accept no _standard_ options, so they should be declared with an empty options hash as follows: